mainsail-crew/crowsnest/README.md

 # crowsnest

-A wrapper script for webcam streaming on Raspberry Pi OS Lite images like [MainsailOS](https://github.com/mainsail-crew/MainsailOS).
-Mainly written in bash.
+A wrapper script for webcam streaming on Debian based images, especially for Raspberry Pi OS Lite images like [MainsailOS](https://github.com/mainsail-crew/MainsailOS).
+Mainly written in Python.

 -   [Why is it called crowsnest?](#why-is-it-called-crowsnest)
 -   [Support](#support)